mozilla-services/docs/source/index.rst

 Welcome to the Mozilla Services Documentation front page.

-This documentation lists information about the various Services provided by Mozilla Services.
-(You can even contribute, see :ref:`about`.)
+This site contains technical information about the various services and products provided by the **Mozilla Services Team**.
+The documentation on this site is meant to be more declarative and static in nature.

+Other information surrounding the products and services detailed on this site can be found at:

+* `Mozilla Services Team Wiki <https://wiki.mozilla.org/Services>`_
+* `Mozilla Developer Network <https://developer.mozilla.org/>`_ (MDN)

+The `wiki <https://wiki.mozilla.org/Services>`_ contains team info and updates.
+MDN contains content specific for helping developers.

+To contribute to this site, see :ref:`about`.

 How To...